brandonchinn178/sungaelee/README.md

     Also, use the following settings for this field group:

-    - Rules: Post Category is equal to Event
+    - Rules: Post Category is equal to Events

 ## Running
 1. Go to `http://localhost:8888`